Bug report #12378

 The Centroid set to "Whole Polygon" removes the problem, but leaves the polygon (piece) unlabelled.

 The "Force Point Inside Polygon" seems to have no effect.

 But moving "Placement" to "Horizontal (slow) does the trick.

 In short - there are plenty of ways to fiddle around until I get what I need.

-#4 Updated by Zoltan Szecsei about 5 years ago
+#4 Updated by Zoltan Szecsei over 5 years ago

 It might just be because of the particular zoom scale I was at.